 You might identify some charities that you find meaningful and start monitoring them, paying close attention to how much of the money they raise ends up with the folks they’re trying to help.
 Ideally, administrative costs and fundraising should consume less than 10 cents out of every $1 raised.

 Meanwhile, with your heirs, you could take advantage of the annual gift-tax exclusion, and give up to $15,000 to your children and other family members you’re looking to help.
 Then check to see how the money is used.
 Does it end up paying down debt, padding an investment account or funding education—or does it lead to fancier vacations and more lavish cars?

 If you’re worried about how your intended heirs will use the money you bequeath, you could explore some sort of trust arrangement that disburses money over time or for specific purposes.
 But think long and hard before going this route: Trusts often prove to be excellent vehicles for transferring wealth to money management companies and trust administrators.

 Follow Jonathan on Twitter @ClementsMoney and on Facebook.
-His most recent articles include Humble Bragging, He Can Be Taught, Hits 2017-19 and Just Do It.
+His most recent articles include Humble Bragging, He Can Be Taught and Just Do It.
 Jonathan’s latest books: From Here to Financial Happiness and How to Think About Money.